meet the board

 Since 2011 Horst has been involved with LGBT people fleeing intense persecution in their home countries, supporting them abroad as well as helping them resettle in Canada as permanent residents.
 Horst moved to Nanaimo in 2016 and immediately got involved in the establishment of ROAR.
 Before his retirement Horst was a senior health care manager in Manitoba.
 During the 80s Horst was a committed AIDS activist and one of the founders of Winnipeg's Village Clinic.
 He was also a founding member of Reaching Out Winnipeg, an organization with a similar name

 and objective: bringing at-risk LGBT refugees to Canada.
 Horst has a wealth of professional experience.
-As well as being active in all aspects of ROAR's activities, Horst also is the coordinator of the LOVE Community Response Network, working with local stakeholders to end abuse, neglect and self-neglect of sexual and gender minority adults on Vancouver Island and the Gulf Islands.
+As well as being active in all aspects of ROAR's activities, Horst is also the coordinator of the LOVE Community Response Network, working with local stakeholders to end abuse, neglect and self-neglect of sexual and gender minority adults on Vancouver Island and the Gulf Islands.

 Mark Rabnett, Communications